Twalord/PykeBot2/README.md

 The API production key must be placed in a filed called file called 'RiotToken' in the project root, similar to the Discord token.

 ## How to use
-PykeBot2 can be added to one or multiple Discord server but it also accepts direct messages.
+PykeBot2 can be added to one or multiple Discord server, but it also accepts direct messages.
 PykeBot2 ignores all messages that do not start with `.pb`.

 `.pb help` returns a usage explanation.